-But, your nighttime outside temperature is 68F, and it is too hot inside your house (with that 78F setting you used for daytime use) for you to sleep comfortably.
+But, lets say your nighttime outside temperature drops to 68F, and it is too hot inside your house (with that 78F setting you used for daytime use) for you to sleep comfortably.

 I recommend that about an hour before you go to bed, that you drop your thermostat setting to a more appropriate 72F for the nighttime.

 You see, with the new and lower outside temperature now dropping into the sixties, your AC will run long enough to get your home to 72F and you can sleep comfortably at this new lower temperature with your AC only turning on a couple of times during the night.

-Of, course, when you get up, crank that thermostat back up to the more efficient limit of 76F for the next hot day.
+Of, course, when you get up, you will need to crank that thermostat back up to the more efficient limit of 76F for the next hot day.